 Things are looking grim so far in the trial of George Zimmerman, the former neighborhood-watch captain accused of murdering teenager Trayvon Martin.
 At least, that's what The Daily Beast and the legal experts the publication interviewed have to say.
-In The Daily Beast's news story on the first two days of the trial, South Florida Criminal Defense Attorney Eric M. Matheny was one of the several knowledgeable lawyers who provided legal commentary for the story about how the trial is going so far and what is expected to occur in the future.
+In The Daily Beast's news story on the first two days of the trial, Miami-Dade County Criminal Defense Attorney Eric M. Matheny was one of the several knowledgeable lawyers who provided legal commentary for the story about how the trial is going so far and what is expected to occur in the future.
 Attorney Matheny specifically discussed the prosecution's solid performance so far, the limitations of the 911 recording and his expectations of what will happen to Zimmerman.

 The Daily Beast article, which was published on June 26, was titled "George Zimmerman Is Off to a Rough Start, Legal Experts Say."
 It summarized the events that occurred over the first two days of the trial.
 One of those events was an "unusual" start to the defense's opening statement, which included Zimmerman's defense attorney telling a knock-knock joke about the difficulty of jury selection.
 This is how the joke went, according to article: "Knock, knock."
 "Who's there?"
 "George Zimmerman."
 "George Zimmerman, who?"
 "Alright, good, you are on the jury."
 The prosecution, on the other hand, was determined to have made a robust opening statement, which started with the statement of the phrase of profanity that the prosecutor says Zimmerman used shortly before the shooting occurred.
 Furthermore, the jury was shown graphic images of Trayvon Martin's dead body, his wounds and the gun that the defendant used in the shooting.